newtonproject/workshop/workshop-2/README.md

 ### Participate

 - #### Who should attend
+  - Enthusiasts, owners and researchers of digital products

-  - Blockchain developer
+  - Blockchain developers
+  - Those who are interested in blockchain API and DID
-  - Interested in digital items
+  - Investors and initiators of digital projects
-  - Interested in metaverse
+  - People in the blockchain community
+  - Defi researchers
+  - Metaverse lovers

 - #### How to participate